frain-dev/convoy/README.md

 - **Other features(Coming soon)**: Rate Limiting, Replay Attacks prevention, Multiple Ingest sources.

 ## Installation, Getting Started
-Follow the instructions on our [quick start guide](https://getconvoy.io/docs/guide) to publishing events with Convoy.
+Follow the instructions on our [quick start guide](https://getconvoy.io/docs/guide) to start publishing events with Convoy.

 There are several ways of installing Convoy.